rocky-linux/documentation/en/rocky/8/guides/rocky-8-installation.md

 Select the language you want to use to perform the installation in this screen.
 For this example, we select English (United States).
 Then click the Continue button.

-WARNING: You'll next see warning screen.
+**Warning:** You'll next see warning screen.
 The screen will warn you that you are installing pre-release software and that you should NOT use the operating system in a production environment.
 If you okay with this, click `I want to proceed` to continue

 # Installation Summary